Almost every single website and recipe for making bone broth mentions using apple cider vinegar.

 Vinegar and apple cider vinegar, in particular, is a great addition to your broth because it will add to the health and nutritional benefits you get from consuming this delicious hot liquid.

-Let’s take a look at exactly what you get but adding vinegar to your stock pot.
+Let’s take a look at exactly what you get but adding vinegar to your stockpot.

-Get More Minerals From Your Broth
+You’ll Get More Minerals From Your Broth

 The main reason to add vinegar to your broth is to get more of the minerals and trace elements out of the bones.

 The acidity of the vinegar helps dissolve minerals like magnesium, potassium, and calcium from the bones and leaves them in broth.

 It’s so dense in the minerals and nutrients we are lacking in our modern diet.

 So do yourself a favor and add a big splash of apple cider vinegar to the pot when the bones are soaking. (regular vinegar will do in a pinch)